vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 Here are a few things to note about this example in Flutter:

-* The `ListView` widget has a builder method, much like SwiftUI's `List` class has a view builder that is a closure.
+* The `ListView` widget has a builder method, much like SwiftUI's `List` struct has a view builder that is a closure.
 * The `itemCount` parameter of the `ListView` in Flutter dictates how many items need to be displayed and rendered by the `ListView`.
 * The `itemBuilder` then gets called with an index from and including 0 up to and excluding the item count, and must return a `Widget` instance per item.